-For this option, first connect your computer to the same network that you have connected the Anybus module to.
+For this option, first connect a computer to the same network that the Anybus module is connected.
 Next, open the IPConfig tool.
-Select "Scan" and the device should be present on the screen with the default IP address shown below
+Select "Scan" and the device should be present on the screen with the default IP address shown below.

-To change this to your desired IP address, simply select it, right click and go to "Configuration".
-Here you will enter your new address and network information.
+To change this to a desired IP address, simply select it, right click and go to "Configuration".
+Here the new address and network information can be entered.

-You can also connect the gateway to the Ethernet network and then open a web browser window and type in the default IP address of the gateway (see Table 9.6) and press enter.
+The gateway can also be connected to the Ethernet network and then open a web browser window and type in the default IP address of the gateway (see Table 9.6) and press enter.
 The Communications Gateway configuration page should load (see Figure 9.9).